Owning cryptocurrency comes with great responsibility.

 Once you receive the new hardware wallet we highly recommend generating a new address and moving your funds there so they have nothing to do with the old stolen/broken wallet.

-If you want to add layer of security consider setting up a Passphrase.
+If you want to add a layer of security consider setting up a Passphrase.

 Passphrase can be identified as the 25th word of your seed phrase.

 It gives you access to an entirely new wallet that can not be accessed with a regular 12-24 word recovery phrase.